 Cannot Connect to Emulator While Running in Virtual PC Session

 You can avoid this connection issue by using the DMA transport for the emulator.
-For more information, see How to: Connect to the Device Emulator From a Virtual PC Session.
+For more information, see.

 Repairing the Device Emulator Installation

 Errors indicating a failure to connect to the Device Emulator are typically not installation errors.
-However, you can follow these steps to repair the Device Emulator installation.
+However, you can use the following steps to repair the Device Emulator installation.
 To do this, you need your original installation media.
-Repairing your Visual Studio installation does not repair the Device Emulator installation.
+Repairing your Visual Studio 2005 installation does not repair Device Emulator installation.

 To repair the Device Emulator installation

-The location of this folder, such as Disk 1, Disk 2, and so on, varies with your edition of Visual Studio.
+The location of this folder, under Disk 1, Disk 2, and so on, varies with your edition of Visual Studio.

 Double click vs_emulator.exe to open the Device Emulator Setup Wizard, and then follow the instructions.